As a mild-mannered social democracy, Austria gives its citizens a lot of things for free. But motorways (German: Autobahns) are not one of them.

 Option 2 – a digital Vignette

-ASFINAG recently introduced a digital option, where you pay online and associate a car number plate with your payment.
-Prices are the same as above.
-Note that the digital vignettes are not activated straight away (see the website for more information).
+ASFINAG also offer a digital option, where you pay online and associate a car number plate with your payment.
+Prices are as above.
+Note that the annual and 2-month digital vignettes are not activated straightaway if you’re a private person (see the website for more information).

 No physical sticker is involved – the authorities have a record of your toll payment should they check your car.
-If buying the 2-month or 10-day option, you also need to specify a starting date.
+If buying the 2-month, 10-day or 1-day options, you also need to specify a starting date.

 If you’re unsure if your hired car has a digital toll sticker, check the number plate at the ASFINAG website.